ninya9k/anonstream/README.md

 To run this yourself, get this source code.
 As the project currently exists you might need to change some things:

-* If you're on Windows `stream.sh` will be wrong for you and so will all the fonts in `app.py`. `stream.sh` uses `$$` to get its process ID, you'll have to use the Windows equivalent.
+* If you're on Windows `stream.sh` will be wrong for you and so will all the fonts in `config.json`. `stream.sh` uses `$$` to get its process ID, you'll have to use the Windows equivalent.
-* If you're on macOS `stream.sh` might need to be changed a bit and you might not have the fonts in `app.py`.
+* If you're on macOS `stream.sh` might need to be changed a bit and you might not have the fonts in `config.json`.
-* If you're on Linux `stream.sh` will probably be alright but you might not have all the fonts in `app.py`.
+* If you're on Linux `stream.sh` will probably be alright but you might not have all the fonts in `config.json`.

-Lots of the stuff in `app.py` and `stream.sh` should at some point be moved into a configuration file that you can edit more easily.

 Assuming you've dealt with that, this is what you have to do.